bimanifold/pybimanifold/docs/source/installation.rst

 .. code-block:: bash

-   conda create --name yourenv python=3.6.8 --no-default-packages
+   conda create --name myenv python=3.6.8 --no-default-packages

 Python 3.6.8 is our testing version, but the code should work with any recent Python 3.x version.